Linaro/lava/doc/v2/actions-boot.rst

 By default LAVA will reset the board power when executing this action.
 Users can skip this step by adding ``reset: false``.
 This can be useful when testing bootloader in interactive tests and then booting to the OS.

-When booting the board, LAVA monitors the boot log to detect kernel errors and board reset.
-If either is detected, the job will terminate with an error.
-Users can disable the detection by adding ``ignore_kernel_messages: true``.
-This can be useful in scennarios where a board reset is expected.

 .. code-block:: yaml